barrida/oracle-certified-java-programmer-21/README.md

-# Java SE 8 Programmer II Certification | 1Z0-809
+# Java SE 21 Developer Professional Certification | 1Z0-830

-This repository is created to provide documentation and code samples for Oracle Certified Java SE 8 Programmer II exam.
+This repository provides documentation and code samples for the Oracle Certified Java SE 21 Developer Professional exam.

 # Table of Contents